yottapanda/website/content/posts/cloud-router.md

 Rather convoluted if you ask me!

-Now the problem with this is that we don't have control over the ISP router that's performing CGNAT so we have no way of port forwarding.
+Now the problem with this is that we don't have control over the ISP router that's performing CGNAT, so we have no way of port forwarding.
 That means no self-hosting 😢.

 ## Act 2: A Challenger Approaches